 If you still aren’t convinced by the power of referral marketing in the subscription box space, these success stories should do the trick.

 First and foremost, we have The Dollar Shave Club, which offered a $5 incentive to members who successfully referred the company to family member or friend.
-This $5 was then credited to their Dollar Shave Club account in order to be deducted from future payments.
+This $5 was then credited to their Dollar Shave Club account, to be deducted from future payments.

 Even though $5 may seem insignificant, it has helped The Dollar Shave Club gain over 3 million subscribers — a little goes long way, it seems.